What is the greenhouse effect?

 Advertisement

-The greenhouse effect is thrown out of balance by too much man-made carbon dioxide.
+The greenhouse effect is thrown out of balance by too much human-generated carbon dioxide.

 Scientists estimate that without an atmosphere, the surface of the Earth would be about 54 degrees Fahrenheit (30 degrees Celsius) cooler than it is now [source: NASA].
-That would bring it to about 5 degrees F (-15 degrees C); for comparison, the surface of Mars comes in around -9.4 degrees F (-23 degrees C) [source: Elert].
+That would bring the Earth's average surface temperature to about 5 degrees F (minus 15 degrees C); for comparison, the surface of Mars comes in around minus 9.4 degrees F (minus 23 degrees C) [source: Elert].

 In other words, without Earth's atmosphere and the greenhouse effect it provides, we'd be up a creek.
 But it turns out that an overactive greenhouse effect can result a similarly devastating outcome.
 With too many heat-absorbing greenhouse gases in the atmosphere, too much radiation gets trapped, causing the Earth to warm beyond its ideal temperature.